-This peculiar man was God's gold tried in the fire.
-He was God's elect, chosen and reserved for a purpose, and likewise all those who find themselves exiled in the searing desert of Sinai's sand and fire.
+This unique man was God's precious stone wash and polished in Sinai's sands of time.
+He was God's elect, chosen and reserved for a purpose, and likewise with all those who find themselves exiled to the searing desert of the same sands of time.

-God's Peculiar Treasure, like Moses, is shut up, sealed, and reserved on the backside of the desert.
-They are acquisitions of high value, and He is making them around Himself, arraying Himself with the priceless jewels of His Kingdom which is done outside the earshot or sight of the world.
+As it was with Moses, God's called ones are shut in, sealed, and reserved on the backside of the desert.
+They are acquisitions of high value, and He is making them around Himself, arraying Himself with the priceless jewels of His Kingdom.

 This marvelous work of weaving us around His person is taking place in His dark pavilions.
 While the natural man will avoid such processings whenever possible, God's chosen draws near.
 We read of such an account in Exodus: "And the people stood afar off, and Moses drew near unto the thick darkness where God was."
 Exodus 20:21.

-It is not strange that the elect draws near to it, not like so many that recoil at such a foreboding presence.
-For there is something deep within that compels them to advance.
-At the portals when the white-heat of the furnace of affliction is felt upon their cheeks, like a moth drawn to the flame, they move ever closer and into the devouring flames.
+Many may draw back from such a foreboding presence, but it is not strange that the elect are attracted to it.
+There is something deep within that compels them to advance.
+At the portals when the white-heat of the furnace of affliction is felt upon their cheeks, as with a moth drawn to the flame, they move ever closer into the devouring flames.

-As terrible as it may be-it is therein, in this chamber of fire, where mysteries unfold and are spun into living gold.
+As terrible as it may be - in this chamber of fire - is where mysteries unfold and are spun into living gold.
 It is here that the Weaver's shuttle is ever pounding, compacting, and joining together His flaming threads, making, as it were, a coat of many colors.
 In this pavilion of darkness, we come to know what it is to be a part of the woven Body by which Christ clothes Himself.